ferrisbueller66/ferrisbueller66.github.io/_posts/2020-07-25-crib_notes_on_javascripts_hoisting_closures_and_arrow_functions.markdown

 ---

 I won't try to reinvent the wheel.
 Plenty has been written on these three related topics in Javascript.
-The MDN material is robust with resources (such as these entries on Closures and Hoisting).
+The MDN material is robust with resources (such as these entries on [Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) and [Hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting)
 Additionally, Sukhjinder Arora did 3 consecutive pieces on the topic in 2018 (First on Hoisting, then on Closures, then on scope and scope chain).
 What do I have to add to these topics?
 Nothing other than consolidation.
 Sukhjinder has done a great job and I encourage you all to read his 3 blogs.
 My attempt here is to consolidate everything into one single blog for easier reference, rearrange the logic and ordering of the material to make it more accessible, and highlight Javascript terminology to ensure these concepts are understand.